opeongo/jupyter_beanshell/README.md

 # Jupyter Beanshell kernel

-This project implememts a BeanShell kernel for Jupyter Notebokks based on the [Jupyer JVM BaseKernel project by Spencer Park](https://github.com/SpencerPark/jupyter-jvm-basekernel).
+This project implememts a BeanShell kernel for Jupyter Notebokks based on the [Juptyer JVM BaseKernel project by Spencer Park](https://github.com/SpencerPark/jupyter-jvm-basekernel).
 The project is a simple wrapper to start a Beanshell interpreter using the JSR223 script engine factory, and then call eval() to do all of the work.

 ### Compiling